Why use a strong password?

 At a guess, if your home was broken into then you probably wouldn’t shrug your shoulders and say it was “one of those things”.
 Even if nothing of value was taken, you’d probably still feel disturbed that somebody had gained unauthorised access to your property and belongings.

-So stop and consider for a moment – how would you feel if the same thing happened and somebody gained unauthorised access to your company computer systems?
+How would you feel if the same thing happened and somebody gained unauthorised access to your company computer systems?

 In the previous peer to peer network, the security was very minimal.
 Users had passwords, but they never changed… ever.
 Passwords were often the same as the user-names, or were very simple – cat, dog, that sort of thing.
 Files were shared amongst everyone in the system without any permission structure in place.